apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 ```

 The compiler can now provide the guarantee that at all call sites, the
-`chicken` parameter will never be subject to unsafe acceses.
+`chicken` parameter will never be subject to unsafe access.
 This is a relaxing an otherwise significant constraint.
 Without `sending`, this function would only be possible to implement by
 requiring that `Chicken` first conform to `Sendable`.